Never miss an update!

 To recognize March 21: International Day for the Elimination of Racial Discrimination, MCoS is running a provincial educational campaign featuring the theme Rise Against Racism

 Join our campaign to raise awareness of racism, how it works, the damage it causes and how we can recognize and reject it.

-Check back for 2024 social assets to share online!
+See below for 2024 social assets to share online!
 We have also launched a social media campaign to accompany this campaign using #RiseAgainstRacism.
 Use this tagline to complete one of these sentences “I/We Rise Against Racism For/Because…” and share why this is important to you!

 #MarchOutRacism Kit d’activités